-National and international consensus guidelines recommend oral therapy with either an ERA, a PDE-5 inhibitor, or riociguat as first-line agents in patients who are considered lower risk and are not candidates for calcium-channel blockers. ^{10,13,14} Intravenous therapy with epoprostenol or treprostinil should be initiated as first-line treatment in patients at higher risk and poor prognostic indexes, particularly those patients in WHO class IV.
-13 Epoprostenol is the preferred treatment for the most severely ill patients and is the only therapy that has demonstrated a prolonged survival benefit with its use.
-10 Of note, the injectable prostanoid formulations of epoprostenol (Flolan®, Veletri®) and Treprostinil (Remodulin®) are not included in this review.
-At the time of publication for two of the treatment guidelines, riociguat, inhaled and extended-release treprostinil, macitentan and tadalafil were not FDA-approved for the treatment of PAH.
+National and international consensus guidelines recommend oral therapy with either an ERA or a PDE-5 inhibitor as first-line agents in patients who are considered lower risk and are not candidates for calciumchannel blockers.^{10,13,14} Intravenous therapy with epoprostenol or treprostinil should be initiated as firstline treatment in patients at higher risk and poor prognostic indexes.
+Epoprostenol is the preferred treatment for the most severely ill patients and is the only therapy that has demonstrated a prolonged survival benefit with its use.10 Of note, epoprostenol is not currently available orally and is not included within this review.
+At the time the treatment guidelines were published, riociguat, inhaled treprostinil and oral tadalafil were not FDA-approved for the treatment of PAH.